Bill Cosby guilty on all charges in sexual assault retrial

 NORRISTOWN, Pa. --Bill Cosby was convicted Thursday of drugging and molesting a woman in the first big celebrity trial of the #MeToo era, completing the spectacular late-life downfall of a comedian who broke racial barriers in Hollywood on his way to TV superstardom as America's Dad.

+"He doesn't have a plane, you a--hole!"
+Cosby shouted at Steele.
+"I'm sick of him!"

-The judge decided Cosby can remain free on bail while he awaits sentencing.
+The judge decided Cosby can remain free on $1 million bail while he awaits sentencing but restricted him to Montgomery County, where his home is.
 No sentencing date was set.

-Cosby waved to the crowd outside the courthouse, got into a car and left without comment.
+Cosby waved to the crowd outside the courthouse, got into an SUV and left without saying anything.
 His lawyer Tom Mesereau declared "the fight is not over" and said he will appeal.

 "Justice has been done!" celebrity attorney Gloria Allred, who represented some of Cosby's accusers, said on the courthouse steps.
 "We are so happy that finally we can say women are believed."

+The jury of seven men and five women reached a verdict after deliberating 14 hours over two days.

-The verdict came after a two-week retrial in which prosecutors put five other women on the stand who testified that Cosby, married for 54 years, drugged and violated them, too.
-One of those women asked him through her tears, "You remember, don't you, Mr. Cosby?"
+The verdict came after a two-week retrial in which prosecutors had more courtroom weapons at their disposal than they did the first time: They put five other women on the stand who testified that Cosby, married for 54 years, drugged and violated them, too.

-The panel of seven men and five women reached a verdict after deliberating 14 hours over two days, vindicating prosecutors' decision to retry Cosby after his first trial ended with a hung jury less than a year ago.
+At Cosby's first trial, which ended in a deadlocked jury less than a year ago, only one additional accuser was allowed to testify.

+After the verdict, the district attorney became teary-eyed as he commended Constand for what he said was courage in coming forward.
+He said Cosby "was a man who had evaded this moment for far too long."

 Cosby could get up to 10 years in prison on each of the three counts of aggravated indecent assault.
 He is likely to get less than that under state sentencing guidelines, but given his age, even a modest term could mean he will die behind bars.